thadryanjs/thadryanjs.github.io/_posts/2020-06-12-TheMythofSystemicPoliceRacism.md

 published: true
 ---

+UPDATE: One of the articles misused in the piece has been [retracted](https://twitter.com/ThadryanJS/status/1280520204414603269?s=20), with the authors calling out Mac Donald by name as misusing their work:

 A recent op-ed that ran in the Wall Street Journal contains numerous severe statistical and journalistic errors and makes an enormous claim which is fails to defend.
 I've created a YouTube video showing my research, explaining the errors, and placing them in context.